Emergency-Optimizers/Simulator/README.md

 # Simulator
-This repository contains the Monte Carlo Simulator and the Discrete Event Simulator.
+This repository contains the Monte Carlo Simulaton model and the Discrete Event Simulaton model.

 The results from experiments conducted in the thesis can be found under the [data](https://github.com/Emergency-Optimizers/Simulator/tree/main/data) folder.